 of floaters and fishermen.
 The nearest campground is at Devil's Den State Park

 Visitors to the trout-fishing section of the White River can choose from numerous

-resorts and guide services.
+resorts, guide services and outfitters offering equipment rentals.
 Many are located around Cotter, a city which modestly bills

 itself "Trout Capital of the World."
 Public campgrounds are found along the

 river at Bull Shoals State Park and at U.S. Army Corps of Engineers facilities on Bull Shoals Lake.

 The Norfork National Fish Hatchery, located near the base of Norfork Dam, is an

 interesting stop for area visitors.
 So is the Wolf House, an historic cabin located in